Reps set to probe appointments undertaken by MDA's

-The House of Representatives has resolved to set up an ad-hoc committee to request the Federal Character Commission to forward the returns on appointments undertaken by Ministries, Departments and Agencies under its jurisdiction between 2015–2023.
+The House of Representatives has resolved to set up an ad hoc committee to request the Federal Character Commission, FCC, to forward the returns on appointments undertaken by Ministries, Departments and Agencies under its jurisdiction between 2015 and 2023.

-This followed a motion titled “Need to Compel the Federal Character Commission to Diligently Discharge its Constitutional and Statutory Mandate and Responsibility” moved by Hon.
-Paul Nnamchi during Tuesday’s plenary .
+This followed a motion, titled “Need to Compel the Federal Character Commission to Diligently Discharge its Constitutional and Statutory Mandate and Responsibility” moved by Paul Nnamchi at plenary yesterday.

-He recalled that no other Constitution in Nigeria history has entrenched such regulatory body and vested same with powers to facilitate national integration through equitable, transparent and unbiased sharing of national wealth and public official positions.
+He recalled that no other constitution in Nigeria history had entrenched such regulatory body and vested same with powers to facilitate national integration through equitable, transparent and unbiased sharing of national wealth and public official positions.

 Nnamchi lamented that twenty-eight years after this purposeful enactment was aimed at national cohesion and equal opportunities, and twenty-four years after its constitutional entrenchment, the perception is that there exists brazen domination of the bureaucratic, economic, media and political posts at all levels by a section of the country at the expense of the others.